-The Group's balance sheet at 31 August 2021 indicates it has net current liabilities of £2,303,487 (2020 restated: Net assets of £1,743,351).
+The Group's balance sheet at 31 August 2022 indicates it has net current liabilities of £1,548,662 (2021: £2,303,487).
 The Group is financed by bank loan facilities that mature in 2025 and 2026.
 Throughout the Covid-19 pandemic the Group have retained the support of all financial investors, which has enabled the business to continue building a robust platform for future growth in a period of revenue stability.

-In relation to available cash resources, the Directors have had regard to both cash at bank and a £3m committed revolving credit facility.
-The Group has undertaken extensive activity to identify and mitigate its exposure to plausible risks which may arise from Covid-19.
-Based on the Directors' current assessment of the likelihood of the Covid-19 risks arising together with their assessment of the planned mitigating actions being successful, the Directors have concluded that it is appropriate to prepare the accounts on a going concern basis.
+In relation to available cash resources, the Directors have had regard to both cash at bank and a £3m committed revolving credit facility (of which £1.5m is undrawn).
+The Directors have concluded that it is appropriate to prepare the accounts on a going concern basis.